DataMining-2021S2/live/README.md

 # live
-Repository for MS Data Mining module presented in 2021-2022 Semester 2 (Jan - June) - webpage with content for students.
+Repository for MSc Data Mining module presented in 2021-2022 Semester 2 (Jan - June) - webpage with content for students.